tgaff/installfest/ruby_on_rails_stack.md

 #### Alternate install with homebrew

-Do not follow these instructions unless you have already tried the Postgres.app instructions and spoken to a member of the teaching team.

-<a href="http://exponential.io/blog/2015/02/21/install-postgresql-on-mac-os-x-via-brew/" target="_blank">Instructions for installing postgreSQL with homebrew.</a>
+If you have already tried the Postgres.app instructions and spoken to a member of the teaching team, you may need to follow these <a href="http://exponential.io/blog/2015/02/21/install-postgresql-on-mac-os-x-via-brew/" target="_blank">instructions for installing postgreSQL with homebrew.</a>